feder-lang/feder-ref/src/expr_class.md

   Functions are added to the environment of the class semantic and without **This** or **this** in an object which has the type of the class.

+The name of the class (second expression *id* in *classdecl*) must start with an uppercase character with optional leading '_'.

 ### Implementing traits

 Functions declared can be implemented by classes to support polymorphism.